Dec 31, 2019

 This year was about really digging into why I believed what I believed.
-Questioning whether certain beliefs deserved a place in my life, or were only burdensome defence mechanisms, or just didn't serve me or others in my lives well.
-It was like an audit of my life.
+Questioning whether certain beliefs deserved a place in my life, or were only burdensome defence mechanisms, or just didn't serve me or others in my life.
+It was like an existential audit.
 Not always the most pleasant experience, but an educational one.

 - Leadership and team values

 What makes a good leader?
 What kind of leadership do I respect?
 What kind of leader do I want to be?
 What makes a team click and thrive?

 Mainly when it comes to technology and research.

 I added a note and/or a fav quotation from some of the reads.
 Enjoy!